Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Introduction and Related Work

 Besides the model in \cite{socialPressure2021}, several other models also include the feature that agents do not always update their initial beliefs \cite{Acemoglu2013, gaitonde2020, Ye2019}.
 Ye et al. \cite{Ye2019} study a model in which each agent has both a private and expressed opinion, which evolve differently.
 Agents' private opinions evolve using the same update as in the Friedkin-Johnsen model whereas agents' public opinion are an average of their own private opinion and the public average opinion.
 Both \cite{centola_2005} and \cite{Ye2019} are very similar to \cite{socialPressure2021}, since agents are willing to express opinions they do not actually believe in.
 However, unlike \cite{socialPressure2021}, \cite{Ye2019} assumes opinions are precisely expressed on a continuous interval, which is unrealistic for certain applications.
 On the other hand \cite{centola_2005} works with binary opinions like \cite{socialPressure2021}, but with an additional reinforcement step which adds complexity.
 The model in \cite{socialPressure2021} captures the core idea of \cite{centola_2005} in a different way that is more tractable for analysis.

-Additionally, the honesty parameter from \cite{socialPressure2021} is similar to the conformity parameter in \cite{Das2014}, which measures how likely an agent is to conform to others.
+Other models which look at opinion dynamics under social pressure include \cite{Das2014, semonsen2018opinion, ferraioli2019social, cheng2019opinion, liu2021modeling}.
+These consider a dynamics which are similar to that in Hegselmann-Krause \cite{HegselmannKrause2002}, DeGroot, or Friedkin-Johnsen and include parameters which measures an agent's resistance to change from their own belief.
+In \cite{ferraioli2019social}, the authors consider when social pressure changes throughout time based on a distance function.
+The update mechanism in these models is very different that that of the interacting Polya Urn.
 Other types of interacting P\'{o}lya urn models have also been used by \cite{hayhoe2019,singh2022} to study contagion networks.